gvwilson/thirdbit/src/fiction/still/index.md

 staring out over the rooftops across the alley.

 Still shook her head.
 "What a night.
-I'm going to need some turpentine, aren't it?"
+I'm going to need some turpentine, aren't I?"
 She yawned again.
 "Some turpentine, and a nice, hot cup of oil, and then maybe I'll just sleep for the rest of the day."